Changing careers later in life (from someone who did it)

 Change itself is scary – it means accepting a degree of uncertainty.
 And changing something as critical to your identity as a career is especially stressful, regardless of your age.
 Yet very few people regret taking the leap, myself included.

-Reach out for more career guidance at email@example.com – I look forward to chatting!
+Reach out for more career guidance at email@example.com – we look forward to chatting!